Meteora

 Map

-The Meteora, located in the Trikala regional unit of Thessaly, northwestern Greece, is a unique and captivating landscape that serves as the home to one of the most significant Eastern Orthodox monastery complexes in the world.
-This UNESCO World Heritage Site, inscribed in 1988, offers a remarkable blend of history, art, and natural beauty.
+Meteora, located in the Trikala regional unit of Thessaly in central mainland Greece, is a unique and captivating landscape that serves as the home to one of the most significant Eastern Orthodox monastery complexes in the world.
+Inscribed as a UNESCO World Heritage Site in 1988, this sanctuary seamlessly weaves together history, art, and natural beauty.

 UNESCO Description of the World Heritage Site